CSE110-Coblenz/cse-110-project-team-31/README.md

 ## Feature addition

+- Added images so that designer can work on it (background1.jpg, )

 ## Feature improvement

 - Made everything responsive so that it works across display size (interoperability)

 ## What needs improvement